telerik/xaml-docs/controls/radrichtextbox/features/repeat-table-header-row.md

 ## Overview

 __RadRichTextBox__ allows you to set a repeating header row for a table.
-You are free to choose whether there will be a single row or multiple consecutive ones.
+You are free to choose whether there will be a single repeating row or multiple consecutive ones.
 The requirement for this feature to be visible is the table to be spanned on two or more pages.

 When the table header row is visible, a new (the same as the header row) row is visualized on the top of every slice of the table.
 This is only a visual change of the table representation – actually, a new row hasn’t been added to the table. __Figure 1__ shows how a table divided in two pages looks like when its first row is configured to repeat on each page.

 __Figure 1: Table with repeat header row applied__
 ![RadRichTextBox Features Repeat Table Header Row 02](images/RadRichTextBox_Features_Repeat_Table_Header_Row_02.png)

 >The feature is visible only in Paged layout mode and when printing (Print Preview).
+Repeating table rows was introduces in Q1 2016.

 ## How to Use Repeat Table Header Row

 You can set one or more rows as a repeat table header row(s) consecutively.
-In other words, if row N is added as repeated header row, row N+1 can be added as well.
+In other words, if row N is added as  a repeated header row, row N+1 can be added as well.
 However, if the row N is not added to repeat on each page, row N+1 cannot be added.
 A gap of non-repeated header rows cannot exist between two rows which you want to mark as repeated header rows.
 Note that you must always include the first row of the table.

->tip When there isn’t enough space for the next not a header row to be drawn on the page, the header row is not repeated – the row is drawn only on the first page (the page where the table begins).
+>tip When there isn’t enough space for the next non-repeating header row to be drawn on the page, the header row is not repeated – the row is drawn only on the first page (the page where the table begins).

 ### Programmatically via RadRichTextBox's API